 SWEDISH PODCAST MEASUREMENT STANDARDS

-The Swedish Podcast Measurement Standard is created by a working group including Sveriges Annonsörer, Sveriges Radio, Acast, Bauer Media and MTG Radio.
+The Swedish Podcast Measurement Standard is created by a working group including Kantar, Sveriges Annonsörer, Sveriges Radio, Acast, Bauer Media, Podspace and Perfect Day Media.

-The purpose of this standardization is to introduce transparent and consistent podcast audience metrics across podcasts, publishers, platforms, and service providers.
-The standardization offer all podcast stakeholders a defined set of metrics making it possible to track listening consistently over time and to equally compare podcasts and podcast networks.
+The purpose of this standardization is to introduce transparent and consistent podcast audience metrics across podcasts, platforms, publishers and service providers.
+The standardization offers all podcast stakeholders a defined set of metrics making it possible to track listening consistently over time and to equally compare podcasts and podcast networks.

-The standardized methodology is implemented by the group's members and audited by the third party organisation Sveriges Annonsörer.
+The standardized methodology is implemented by the group's (platform) members of the technical committee and audited by a third-party handled by Kantar Media Audit.

-The group is in contact with podcast standardization initiatives globally, mainly IAB US through IAB Sweden.
+The group is in contact with podcast standardization initiatives globally, mainly IAB Tech Lab (US).
 Technology is in constant development and digital distribution is global, thus the Swedish working group has all intentions to participate globally and if needed adjust these standards over time.

-Version 2 released 2018-01-17.
-Added clarification that all filters applying Listens also apply Reach.
-Change in duration filtering from 10 sec to 60 sec harmonizing Reach metric with IAB Podcast Measurement Technical Guideliness 2.0.
+Version 2 was released 2018-01-17, in which clarification regarding all filters applying Listens also apply Reach was added.
+As well as change in duration filtering from 10 sec to 60 seconds harmonizing Reach metric with IAB Podcast Measurement Technical Guideliness 2.0.

 For the purpose of this paper Podcast is defined as all editorial audio content that can be consumed On Demand, including audio productions that have been distributed via radio as well as productions exclusively distributed On Demand.